 This is where you need a specialist mortgage broker.

 The broker is, if you like, the interpreter between the two.
+Without this medium, voicing self-employed applicants’ virtues would often fall on deaf ears.

 In some instances, the broker has even helped the mortgage lender understand how contracting works.
 Based on that tuition, the lender’s been able to develop a bespoke contractor policy.